Dialog: Function-Block: Math (with Calculator)

 Output Data-Type, Output-Connectors, Data-Channels

-The Output Data-Type controls the base units for the results for ALL of the output-connectors.
+The Output Data-Type controls the units of all output-connectors.

 Each output-connector has three(3) Data-Channels.